What kind of owner? – To understand another living being, or even a person from another time, you can do two things.

 However, the swamp has left other clues.
 Barely a day after leaving it behind, one man is knocked off his feet by a fever.
 Within two days, half the team, seven more men, had fallen ill.
 The medicines they had brought with them did nothing to help, and one of their companions died.

 Dissatisfaction is growing, and trust in the tour leader has by this time been completely shaken.
 The ghostly gnomes of the night keep them terrified when they sleep, and during the day the impenetrable jungle thicket sucks what strength they have left.
 The constant tension drives some of them to the brink of madness.
 On many mornings of a seemingly endless journey, a banker plunges into a precipice.
 The abyss swallows him forever.
 But the senselessness of his death sounds an alarm in their minds.
 Many of them try to take control of the situation, but this does nothing to help them, only increases their losses.
 A series of bad decisions will result in more deaths.
-One eats a poisonous berry, another is eaten by a snake, a third is moved to the edge of a tower and watches helplessly as the dense wall of jungle closes in behind him.
+One eats a poisonous berry, another gets swallowed by a snake, and a third is moved to the edge of a tower, watching helplessly as the dense jungle closes in behind him.

 The team is falling apart